eduardevops/dockerized-php5.6-apache2-mysql5.7-redis5/README.md

 Edit .env.db file to change database name, username and basically everything in that file.

 ### Backup
-There are 4 scripts for backup and restore of the project.
-Scripts are separated for web and database, in case you want to backup them in different times, or backup just once component of the project.
-Also in script there is an example of cronjob which can run backup jobs automatically and periodically.
+There are 4 scripts, 2 for backup and 2 for restore.
+Scripts are separated for web and database, in case you want to backup them in different times, or backup just once component of the project. <br>
+   Also in script there is an example of cronjob which can run backup jobs automatically and periodically. <br>
 Take a look at names and paths.
 They must be exactly the same you have.

 -------